 - Superior All-Around– awarded to the horse earning a Superior Award in Halter and in one performance event, as well as ROMs in four of the five performance categories. (excluding Categories VIII and X through XII).
 Available in the Open division only.

 APHA Year End Awards

 - Zone Top 5– recognizes the top five horses in each of the regional zones, based on total points earned within the respective zone the horse is owned in (Open division) or the respective zone the exhibitor lives in (Amateur and Youth division) during the calendar year (Excluding WS Points).
 Minimum of 8 points required in the Open and Amateur divisions, minimum of 6 points required in the Youth divisions.

 - Honor Roll– awarded to the 10 horses earning the most points in each event during the calendar year.
 In order to be eligible for the award, a minimum of ten points must be earned.
 Individual age divisions in halter and performance events will be recognized; however, awards will only be presented to the overall age division winner of each event (Excluding WS Points).

-- Ranch Horse High-Point– presented in each division to the horse earning the most points overall (excluding WS points) in all classes combined.
+- Ranch Horse High-Point– presented in each division to the horse earning the most points overall (excluding WS points) in all ranch classes combined.
 Horses must earn at least one point in the following ranch classes to be eligible for this award: Ranch Trail, Ranch Pleasure, Ranch Reining, Ranch Cow Class (Cow Work or Cutting), Ranch Rail Pleasure, and Ranch Riding.

-- Top 20– awarded to the top 20 open horses and top 10 open solid-paint bred horses who have the 20 highest pointed shows (each “show” is one judge) during the calendar year (maximum of 20 APHA-approved shows will count towards total points, a judge can only be counted from two shows, and WS points do not count towards this award).
+- Top 20– awarded to the top 20 open horses and top 10 open solid-paint bred horses who have the 20 highest pointed shows (each “show” is one judge) during the calendar year (maximum of 20 APHA-approved shows will count towards total points, WS points do not count towards this award).
 Minimum of 8 points needed to qualify.